View Source ProcessHub (ProcessHub v0.4.0-beta)

 @spec process_registry(hub_id()) :: ProcessHub.Service.ProcessRegistry.registry()

-Returns all information in the registry.
+Returns all information stored in the process registry.

 Link to this function